Friday, Aug. 14, 2020 (Updated Saturday, Aug. 15)

 Sarah Huntley, speaking on behalf the city, on Friday provided the Daily Camera with a statement that Boulder was “pleased” with the ruling.
 Huntley declined to provide that same statement to Boulder Beat, or to answer additional questions, citing the appeal.

-The court did not address the issue of whether state statutes or city charter is the ultimate authority on Boulder charter amendment petitions.
+The court did not address the issue of whether state statutes or city charter is the ultimate authority on Boulder charter Change made to existing documents, resolutions, or ordinances petitions.
 The decision did include a recommendation that Boulder “consider cleaning up (city charter) language” to avoid future confusion, and MacDonald noted “the difficulty in interpreting” various sections both in his written order and at Thursday’s evidentiary hearing.

 “I can see why the plaintiffs or anyone else going through this process would look at that and say, ‘Oh the deadline is Aug.
 5,'” he said Thursday.
 “There’s a lot of traps for the unwary. … It’s a trap for me trying to figure out what days deadlines apply. … It’s not a very easy analysis for anyone to go through, including the court.”